bitwarden/contributing-docs/docs/contributing/featureflags.md

 - On application startup
 - Every hour after application startup
-- On flag retrieval, if the values have not been refreshed in 18 hours
 - On sync (both automatic and manual)

 To use a feature flag, you should first define the new feature flag as an enum value in the